-Physics Nobel winner criticized over controversial video
+Nobel physics winner criticized over controversial video

-When Canadian Donna Strickland won the Nobel prize for physics this week, she was hailed for advancing the plight of women within the science.
-But recently emerged footage of one of her fellow winners suggests sexism is still thriving in the field.
+When Canadian Donna Strickland won the Nobel prize for physics this week, she was hailed for advancing the visibility of women within the science.
+But video footage that recently emerged of one of her fellow winners suggests sexism may still be thriving in the field.

-Now garnering thousands of hits online, the clip from 2010 shows Gérard Mourou performing alongside several scantily clad women in a promotional video intended to showcase his work on laser technology.
+Now garnering thousands of hits online, the clip from 2010 shows Gérard Mourou performing alongside scantily clad women in a promotional video intended to showcase his work on laser technology.

 Awards and prizes